bufferapp/buffer-static-upload/README.md

 ## Versioned files and Images

 `.js` and `.css` files are versioned during upload using a hash of the file's contents as to allow for cache-busting.
+You can skip the automatic versioning by using the `-skip-versioning` flag.

 Images and other files are *not* versioned to allow for maximum caching and due to their contents not changing very often like `.css` and `.js` files do.